 The Group does not operate in the mainstream commercial or corporate lending market.
-However the Group is exposed to Wholesale Credit Risk within its liquid asset portfolio with the inherent risk that these counterparties could fail to meet their obligations.
+However, the Group is exposed to wholesale credit risk primarily through Treasury activities, as a result of cash management, liquidity, and market risk management, with the inherent risk that these counterparties could fail to meet their obligations.